outsidedav/swift/backend/serverless.md

 ### Speed and simplified development

-By eliminating the need for system administration and providing simple interfaces for deployment, the serverless paradigm accelerates application development which enables developers to quickly build apps with action sequences that execute in response to an event-driven world.
+By eliminating the need for system administration, and providing simple interfaces for deployment, the serverless paradigm accelerates application development.
+Developers can quickly build apps with action sequences that execute in response to an event-driven world.

 ## Example use cases
 {: #use_cases}